JJ-Vice/JJ-Vice.github.io/index.md

 - 🚨 **Threat Detection**
 - 🔢 **Object Counting**

 Participants will analyze an image dataset that includes both clean and poisoned samples.
-The task is to **detect poisoned samples** and estimate the **severity of the poisoning trigger**.
+The task is to **detect poisoned samples** and classify the **class/type of the poisoning trigger**.

 > Securing multimodal VLMs is more than a technical problem — it's a societal necessity, with implications ranging from public safety to the ethical deployment of AI in the real world!